bryaneadams/boilerplate_application/README.md

 # Getting started

 [![forthebadge](https://forthebadge.com/images/badges/reading-6th-grade-level.svg)](https://forthebadge.com)

 ## Docker what is Docker?!

 I am assuming if you are new to Docker you are probably using a Windows machine.
 This is not a bad thing, in fact often at work it is all you get.
 You will need to install some services to use this repo.
-I will assume you have a `github` account and I will provide you a list of software to install (and recommend others).
+I will assume you have a GitHub account (after all you are looking at GitHub) and I will provide you a list of software to install (and recommend others).

 ### Install the following

-#### Must have

 1. Install [Docker](https://docs.docker.com/docker-for-windows/install/).